oist/optinist/docs/utils/tutorials.md

 </p>

 ### Using behavioral parameters
-Most of the cases, you have task related variables and timestamps.
+In most cases, you have task-related variables and want to relate them to the cell's activity.